Penshurst Circular via Bough Beech Walk

 4. Bough Beech Reservoir was created in the late 1960s by damming one of the many streams from the Greensand Hills to the River Eden.
 One of the displaced properties (Bayles Farmhouse) was rebuilt at the Weald and Downland Open Air Museum at Singleton, near Chichester.

-5. The Redhill–Tonbridge railway line opened in 1842 as part of the main line between London and Dover, and retained that status until the direct line via Sevenoaks opened in 1868.
+5. The Redhill–Tonbridge line opened in 1842 as part of the main line between London and Dover, and retained that status until the direct line via Sevenoaks opened in 1868.

 6. St Paul, Four Elms was built in 1881, unusually in concrete faced in sandstone.
 Its interior contains some fine work by William Lethaby and other members of the Arts and Crafts movement.